 Take This Action: To remove those “low low” feelings, focus on intrinsic incentives like relationships, contribution, and personal growth.
 Create a life around them and you’ll be super On Purpose.

 If you’d like help removing the low feelings, grab a free copy of the Purpose Pack.

 “Focusing your life solely on making a buck shows a certain poverty of ambition.
 It asks too little of yourself.
 Because it’s only when you hitch your wagon to something larger than yourself that you realize your true potential.” – Barack Obama

 2. Live in integrity with your values.

 Untold Truth: If you want to stop asking yourself “what is the purpose of life”, you’re gonna need to know what you stand for.
 I’ve found that the best way to know what you stand for is to get clarity on what it is that you value.
 What’s important to you?
 What do you give a shit about?
 If you were running for the toilet and had no time to think, could you tell me what your top five values are without stopping and soiling yourself?

 Take This Action: To help find your values, question things.
 Try stuff out.
 Experiment.
 Do the opposite of what you were told.
 Step outside of the box.
 CRACK YOUR COMFORT ZONE!
 And then *reflect on what’s important to you.* Once you know what’s important to you and the more that you act in accordance with those values, the better you’re gonna feel about yourself.

-*If you’d love to know your top 5 core values, use the worksheet in my free Living On Purpose guide.
+If you’d love to know your top 5 core values, use the worksheet in my free Purpose Pack.